 You did it!
 You took control of your health.
 You started an exercise program and began paying attention to your diet.
-You're seeing results, you're getting stronger, you've dialed in your nutrition.
+You're seeing results, you're getting stronger, and you've dialed in your nutrition.
 Then something happens.
-You stop seeing results, and can even appear to be moving backwards.
+You stop seeing results, and can even appear to be moving backward.
 You've hit a plateau.
 It happens to everyone at some point in nearly every endeavor, especially in the journey of health.

 Don't worry, there are ways to address this phenomenon.
 Your body has been adapting for the entirety of your life.
-This is why exercise and proper nutrition works.
-You send a message to your body that this is what we need to get better at (working out, certain calorie threshold, sleep schedule, etc...)
+This is why exercise and proper nutrition work.
+You send a message to your body that this is what you need to get better at (working out, certain calorie threshold, sleep schedule, etc...)
 Your central nervous system takes it upon itself to adapt the body's functions to be more efficient at handling the stresses you put yourself through.
 So your body, at this point, has adapted so well that you have leveled off in your progress.
 We call this a plateau.
-The time has come to send the body a new signal, a new stimulus to advance the adaptation.
+The time has come to send the body a new signal, a new stimulus, to advance the adaptation.
 There are a number of ways to send this new signal to the CNS, the central nervous system.

 1) If you've been in a caloric deficit, maybe you need to pull back a little more.
-If you're hovering around 1200 calories daily this approach will not be for you as you don't want to dip below the 1200 calorie threshold.
+If you're hovering around 1200 calories daily, this approach will not be for you, as you don't want to dip below the 1200-calorie threshold.
 But if you have the space, pull back another 100-200 calories per day

 4) Use some NEAT!
 NEAT stands for non exercise activity thermogenesis.
 Sounds fancy but it means doing things like gardening, going for a walk, using the stairs instead of an elevator.
 These activities can add up when you're looking to burn more calories without cramming another workout into your day.